2014 | performance & community-arts project | 120 minutes

-Performance in cooperation with filmmaker Mlungisi Nkala, with a total duration of approximately 125 minutes at the stairs of the World Trade Centre in Rotterdam, and Community arts project with Occupy Rotterdam and other demonstrators, preceding the performance
+Performance in cooperation with filmmaker Mlungisi Nkala, with a total duration of approximately 120 minutes at the stairs of the World Trade Centre in Rotterdam.

 Succeeding my earlier performance Being Human Anno 2012 (2012), I went on to investigate what happened with the ‘’members’’ of Occupy Rotterdam.
-To find out who they were, what they thought about the demonstrations in 2012, and whether they still believed in the same ideas, and whether they were still active as protesters.
+To find out who they were, what they thought about their demonstrations back in 2012, and whether they still held the same ideas, and whether they were still active as protesters.

-The investigation let me to many meetings with over 20 people who all were still active as protesters, but were now all more focused on helping refugees and protesting the Dutch refugee policy.
-I visited these people at home, talking about their ideas, I accompanied them to a asylum centre (a prison building, now used as asylum centre nearby Rotterdam the Hague Airport, where many refugees have been awaiting the outcome of their asylum requests for a few years already).
-The former Occupyers visit the asylum centre every Saturday with banners (and combine that with walking their dogs and socializing with each other) shouting telephone numbers of independent medical practitioners through megaphones, in order to support the people inside the centre.
+The investigation let me to many meetings, meeting over 20 people, who all were still active as protesters, but were now all more focused on helping refugees and protesting the Dutch refugee policy.
+I visited these people at their home,s talking about their ideas.
+I accompanied them to a asylum centre (a prison building, now used as asylum centre nearby Rotterdam the Hague Airport, where many refugees have been awaiting the outcome of their asylum requests for a few years already).
+The former Occupy-ers would visit the asylum centre every Saturday and brought banners (and would combine these trips with walking their dogs and socializing with each other) shouting telephone numbers of independent medical practitioners through megaphones, in order to support the people inside the centre.

-During the performance, three people from the crowd voluntarily requested to join the performance, and also did for a large amount of time.
+During the performance, three people from the crowd voluntarily requested to join the performance.
 A lot of pictures were made by the crowd and were later posted on social media.

 At the end of the performance, the local chief of police passed by who is very fimiliar with the Occupyers that were participating in the performance.
 He commented that he was glad to see the protesters again and didn't agree on the way the Occupy camp was removed back in 2011.

-I also created a Twitter account: #NDY2014 (Not Dead Yet 2014), where people who had seen the performance, could continue the discussion with the members of Occupy on their purposes for demonstrating.
+I also created a Twitter account: #NDY2014 (Not Dead Yet 2014), where people who'd seen the performance, could continue the discussion with the members of Occupy on their purposes for demonstrating.
 And they did for approximately one week.